hmrc/cds-file-upload-frontend/README.md

 list of S3 bucket urls to upload to.
 The `customs-declaration-stub` '/file-upload' endpoint response returns fake S3 urls that actually point to the testOnly endpoint '/cds-file-upload-service/test-only/s3-bucket' here on the CDS File Upload Frontend service.

-So if you're running this service locally or in an environment that uses stubs you must start this service using `sbt -Dapplication.router=testOnlyDoNotUseInAppConf.Routes` because the test routes contains the fake S3 endpoint (that stubs the upscan service used in production like environments when users upload files from their browser).
+So if you're running this service locally or in an environment that uses stubs you must start this service using `sbt run -Dapplication.router=testOnlyDoNotUseInAppConf.Routes` because the test routes contains the fake S3 endpoint (that stubs the upscan service used in production like environments when users upload files from their browser).

 ## Running the app locally